A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

-\bmhead{Group-level Resting-State Functional Connectivity Calculation} We adopt part of resting-state fMRI (rs-fMRI) data collected from a total of 1042 young adult subjects (18-35 years old) from two independent and publicly available datasets - the Human Connectome Project (HCP)~\cite{van2013wu} and the Chinese Human Connectome Project (CHCP)~\cite{ge2023increasing} with authorization.
-After applying a consistent minimal preprocessing pipeline~\cite{glasser2013minimal} to the raw rs-fMRI data of the two datasets, the Desikan-Killiany (DK) cortical atlas is adopted to parcellate the individual brain into 68 regions of interest (ROIs), which are further divided into 68*2=136 finer-scale ROIs based on morphological gyral/sulcal information~\cite{jiang2021fundamental}.
-The mean preprocessed BOLD signal of each ROI is extracted, and the individual-level functional connectivity matrix is constructed by calculating the Pearson Correlation Coefficient of two BOLD signals between any pair of ROIs.
-Fisher's Z-transformed functional connectivity matrices of all individuals are averaged and inversely transformed to obtain a group-level resting-state functional connectivity matrix, which can reflect the intrinsic functional connectivity-based organization property of the human brain.
+We adopt part of resting-state fMRI (rs-fMRI) data from 1042 young adult subjects (18-35 years old) from two independent and publicly available datasets: the Human Connectome Project (HCP)~\cite{van2013wu} and the Chinese Human Connectome Project (CHCP)~\cite{ge2023increasing} with authorization.
+After applying a minimal preprocessing pipeline~\cite{glasser2013minimal} to the raw rs-fMRI data of the two datasets, we parcellate the individual brain into 68 regions of interest (ROIs) using the Desikan-Killiany (DK) cortical atlas, and further divide them into $68\times2=136$ finer-scale ROIs based on morphological gyral/sulcal information~\cite{jiang2021fundamental}.
+The mean preprocessed BOLD signal of each ROI is extracted, and the individual-level functional connectivity (FC) matrix is constructed by calculating the Pearson Correlation Coefficient of two BOLD signals between any pair of ROIs.
+Fisher's Z-transformed FC matrices of all individuals are averaged and inversely transformed to obtain a group-level FC matrix.